-How does experience, knowledge and good judgement bring about wisdom?
-Are there classes in school that explain how to apply experience and judgement to knowledge with wisdom?
-Is it just lifelong attempt to find that answer that becomes wisdom, and if that is true then how much time does it take?
+How does experience, knowledge, and good judgement bring about wisdom?
+Are there classes in school that explain how to apply experience, judgement and knowledge and result in having wisdom?
+Is it just lifelong attempt to find the answers that result in wisdom: if that is true then how much time does it take?

-The answer to these questions requires a decision about what wisdom is.
-Wisdom is not the product of only schooling, or just gaining knowledge, or even the lifelong "attempt to acquire" it.
-The sincere attempt to acquire it may be part of what wisdom is but that effort is never completed.
+The answer to these questions requires us to think about what wisdom is.
+It is not the product of only schooling, or just gaining knowledge, or even the lifelong "attempt to acquire" it.
+The sincere attempt to acquire it may be part of what wisdom is, but that effort is never completed.

-Reading, school courses, and study can bring about knowledge and we can gain experience and understanding as we try to use what we have learned.
-How we feel about the understanding of the knowledge and the consequences we observe in this process is also part of the answer we are seeking.
+Reading, classes, and study can bring about knowledge and we can gain experience and understanding as we try to use what we have learned.
+How we feel about knowledge is part of what understanding is.
+Those feelings are mostly the result of the consequences we learn through experience applying the knowledge.

-A well-known quote, “Nobody cares how much you know, until they know how much you care”, seems to imply that sincerity added to knowledge is of value.
+A well-known quote, “Nobody cares how much you know, until they know how much you care”, implies that sincerity added to knowledge is of more value.
 Someone must truly believe that the knowledge desired is of value.
 Then they need to believe that it applies to the situation.

 The book of Proverbs has a lot to say about wisdom and knowledge.
 It suggests that they both come from God.
 This quote seems to sum it up very well: Wisdom is the principal thing: therefore get wisdom, and with all thy getting, get understanding.
 (Proverbs 4:7)